-A. 100 per cent of the premiums allocated to your policy at least 15 years prior to the maturity guarantee date; and
+A. 100 per cent of the premiums allocated to your policy for at least 15 years; and

-B. 75 per cent of the premiums allocated to your policy less than 15 years prior to the maturity guarantee date
+B. 75 per cent of the premiums allocated to your policy for less than 15 years

 The applicable maturity guarantee amount will be proportionally reduced by redemptions from your policy.